verstamp/pfscracker/WHITEPAPER.md

   Claude to abandon a half-built investigation and redirect, which it did because the cheaper plan was visibly cheaper.

-### From cipher to scanner

-The cipher itself was implemented as `pfs_cipher.py` in the original `pfcracker/` folder — 108 lines, no dependencies.
-Producing it took roughly 53 generated samples and a handful of verification rounds.

-This folder, `pfcracker2/`, is the next step: turning the recovered cipher into a tool that's actually useful for someone with a folder of legacy PFS files on their hard drive.
-The scanner walks the folder, classifies each file by its `0x344` flag byte, and runs the slot cipher in reverse to recover passwords from encrypted hits — all in a single pass, in seconds, with output filters (`--encrypted-only`, `--hide-unknown`, `--hide-single-char`) that make the report easy to read on directories that mix many file types.

 The same recovered cipher also powers the browser-side editor in `../pfsonline3/`, which can read and write byte-perfect PFS files without any DOS emulator in the loop.